 Leeds Climate Commission will also advise on the key steps needed to implement these options.
 It will strengthen networks, build capacities, celebrate successes, transfer good practice and explore ways of raising the investments needed.
 It will offer independent advice on different options, track progress over time, and seek to change policy and practice to ensure that Leeds’ potential in this area is realised.

-UPDATE: a comprehensive database of Leeds-specific, regional and national climate resilience and adaptation policies, programmes and documents has been compiled by Lauren Fraser and is now published on Data Mill North.
-Read the documents.
+UPDATE: a comprehensive database of Leeds-specific, regional and national climate resilience and adaptation policies, programmes and documents has been compiled for Leeds Climate Commission and is now published on Data Mill North.
+See this report and read the documents.

 Header image: Simon Vine/Alamy stock photo